 In addition to being commissioned for this year’s Cabrillo Festival by John Adams and Deborah O’Grady through the generous support of the Pacific Harmony Foundation, Shin is the recent recipient of a 2018 American Academy of Arts and Letters Charles Ives Scholarship, a 2018 ASCAP Morton Gould Young Composer Award, a 2017 Fulbright Research Grant, a 2017 Aspen Music Festival Fellowship, the 2017 Minnesota Orchestra Composer Institute, the 2017/18 New York Youth Symphony “First Music” Commission, the 2018 Civic Orchestra of Chicago New Music Workshop, selection in the 2017 Los Angeles Philharmonic “Noon to Midnight” series, the 2017/18 Kaleidoscope Chamber Orchestra International Call for Scores, and the 2017 SCI/ASCAP Commission Competition in the Graduate Division, among others.

-A graduate of the University of Michigan (B.M.) and the University of Southern California (M.M.), Shin is currently studying at the Yale School of Music (M.M.A.) and is a composer fellow of the Berkeley Symphony until 2019 with mentor Anna Clyne.
+A native of Kansas City, Missouri and a graduate of the University of Michigan (B.M.) and the University of Southern California (M.M.), Shin is currently a composer fellow of the Berkeley Symphony and will continue studies at the Yale School of Music (M.M.A.) starting this fall.
+For more information, please visit: peter-shin.com.

 Shin’s Hypercolor will receive its world premiere performance on Saturday, August 11, during the Notes from a Journey performance.
 His is the seventh commission in a partnership between the Cabrillo Festival and the Pacific Harmony Foundation.